RitikRajSingh/Clustering-geolocation-data-using-Python/README.md

 # Clustering-geolocation-data-using-Python
-This project involves clustering the data for taxis in city of Johannesburg using different approaches involving kmeans, DBSCAN and HDBSCAN.
+This project involves clustering the data for taxi clusters in city of Johannesburg using different approaches involving kmeans, DBSCAN and HDBSCAN.